amelia-rajaram/python/README.md

 # Sustainable Fashion Survey Analysis

 ## Overview
 This project showcases my skills in Python for data cleaning, data manipulation, and data visualization.
-The dataset used in this project is related to a sustainable fashion survey.or this project, I specifically used two sheets from the dataset:
+The dataset used in this project is based on a sustainable fashion survey.
+I specifically used two sheets from the dataset:
 - survey_original data
 - survery_questions